cfriot/music-to-led/arduino/README.md

 ## Led number limitation

-It depends on the board you will use
+It depends on two factors :

-A nano is limited to 255 leds
-An esp8266 is limited to 300 ( or more )
+Your board maximum baud rate
+Your led alimentation
+For now, consider not using more than 254 leds.

 ## Calculating led power consumtion
 Each individual NeoPixel draws up to 60 milliamps at maximum brightness white (red + green + blue).